Atlas Logistique

 Capacity building

-Our capacity building activities for market actors contribute to the professionalization and economic development of the private transportation sector.
-It also increases the capacity of the private sector to respond autonomously to the needs of humanitarian actors and their target communities, and to better manage the security risks of the logistics environment.
-Furthermore, our capacity-building activities for humanitarian partners contribute to improving the efficiency of aid delivery to the most vulnerable populations.
+Our capacity-building activities for market players contribute to the professionalisation of the private transport sector and its economic development.
+They also increase the capacity of the private sector to respond autonomously to the needs of humanitarian actors and their communities, and to better manage the security risks of the logistics environment.

-At Atlas Logistique, we believe logistics should be seen not just as a support service for operations, but also as a key component of humanitarian response strategies.
+We believe that logistics should be seen not just as a support service for operations, but as a key element in humanitarian response strategies.
+Focus on what you do best!

 Watch our short video to learn more!